Overview

 bool Char3(char c1, char c2, char c3)

-void PassChar(char c) throw(Error)
+void PassChar(char c)

 Calls Char(c).
 If it returns false, throws error.

-void PassChar2(char c1, char c2) throw(Error)
+void PassChar2(char c1, char c2)

 Calls Char2(c1, c2).
-If it returns false, throws error.
+If it returns false, throws CParser::Error.

-void PassChar3(char c1, char c2, char c3) throw(Error)
+void PassChar3(char c1, char c2, char c3)

-Calls Char2(c1, c2, c3).
-If it returns false, throws the Error.
+Calls Char3(c1, c2, c3).
+If it returns false, throws CParser::Error.

 bool Id(const char *s)

-void PassId(const char *s) throw(Error)
+void PassId(const char *sthrow(Error)

 Invokes the Id method with s as parameter.
-If it returns false, throws the Error.
+If it returns false, throws CParser::Error.

-bool IsId()
+bool IsId() const

 Tests whether there is any C-like identifier at the current position.

-String ReadId() throw(Error)
+String ReadId()

 Reads C-like identifier from the current position.
-If there is none, an Error is thrown.
+If there is none, a CParser::Error is thrown.

-String ReadIdt() throw(Error)
+String ReadIdt()

 Special variant of ReadId that considers different non-alphanumeric characters to be the part of identifier as long as they form C++ normal or template based type.

-bool IsInt()
+bool IsInt() const

 Test for integer at current position - there either must be digit, or '+' or '-' sign followed by any number of spaces and digit.

-int ReadInt() throw(Error)
+int ReadInt()

 Reads the integer from the current position.
-If IsInt is false, throws an Error.
+If IsInt is false, throws an CParser::Error.

-bool IsNumber()
+bool IsNumber() const

 Tests for sign-less number at current position - there must be digit at current position.

-bool IsNumber(int base)
+bool IsNumber(int baseconst

-Tests for sign-less number with given base - there must be digit or letter 'A' - 'Z' or 'a' - 'z', where range is limit by acutal base (e.g. for base 12 letters 'a' 'A' 'b' 'B' are allowed).
+Tests for sign-less number with given base - there must be digit or letter 'A' - 'Z' or 'a' - 'z', where range is limit by actual base (e.g. for base 12 letters 'a' 'A' 'b' 'B' are allowed).

-uint32 ReadNumber(int base = 10) throw(Error)
+uint32 ReadNumber(int base = 10)

 Reads a number with the given numeric base.
-If IsNumber(base) is false, throws an Error.
+If IsNumber(base) is false, throws an CParser::Error.

-bool IsDouble()
+bool IsDouble() const

 Test for floating point number at current position - there either must be digit, or '+' or '-' sign followed by any number of spaces and digit.

-double ReadDouble() throw(Error)
+double ReadDouble()

 Reads a floating point number with C based lexical rules.
+As an exception to C lexical rules, ReadDouble also recognizes form starting with decimal point, like ".21".

-bool IsString()
+bool IsString() const

 Tests for C-like string literal at the current position.
 Same as IsChar('\"');